 The answer to this question depends on many factors.

 - Do we have employee buy-in to make the switch?
 Reference-based pricing restructures the very concept of health insurance that has always been so familiar to most employees.
 It is a good idea to discuss this change with employees prior to making any drastic change like this one.
-Employees should ideally be given the information to allow them to weigh lower plan costs and lower contributions versus the possibility of balance-billing.
+Employees should ideally be given the information so they can weigh lower plan costs and contributions against the possibility of balance-billing.

 - Will we use RBP for all or only certain claims?
 Reference-based pricing is not an all-or-nothing concept.
 Many options exist, such as utilizing reference-based pricing for all claims, for only facility claims, for only out-of-network claims, and many others.
 Individual health plans will need to weigh their options and choose what makes the most sense for each of them.